5 Ways for HR to Overcome 360 Review Pitfalls + Templates

 • Align on broadly-used terms.
 This helps employees understand their feedback.
 For example: Goals = Broad set of objectives that drive the performance review process and conversation.
 Goals are inclusive of KPIs but not limited to KPIs.
 KPIs = Specific measures toward an intended result to provide focus on what is critical to the company mission.
 KPIs might be a subset of goals.

 • Carry your culture into the review process.
 One way to do so is to incorporate constructive feedback into the performance review template.
 That said, the 360 feedback form shouldn’t be where a manager raises all of their concerns about a person’s performance (especially because employees and managers should already be having regular performance discussions if you’ve implemented continuous performance improvement).
-You can also provide space for reviewers to leave feedback in relation to company values to determine organizational health
+You can also provide space for reviewers to leave feedback in relation to company values to determine organizational health.

 • Acknowledge employee achievements.
 By highlighting this area on your 360 review template, raters can highlight the employee’s contributions to the company.
 This is important because when you recognize an employee’s contribution, you acknowledge their hard work and provide clarity about good performance.